Vedantpalit/Conv-AI/README.md

   - Sentence Similarity
   - Textual Entailment
   - Sentiment Analysis
-- Objective 1: Development of a new method to find similarity of words, and comparison with word2vec, PCA and t-SNE.
+- Assignment 1: Development of a new method to find similarity of words, and comparison with word2vec, PCA, t-SNE and a newly proposed method